 Our innovative Timberlook flush casement windows have been used to satisfy planning officers and used as new windows in conservation areas.
 A number of projects have been accepted by Cotswold Council, where the local authority commented:

 “…[Timberlook] UPVC units have been accepted as a variation on Condition 11, they are considered to successfully mimic traditional flush casements, and care has been taken over details such as the sill and trickle ventilation…”

 Heritage flush sash windows need to look beautiful on the inside too and the Timberlook system has a fully sculptured ovolo profile internally.
 The curved details provide a more ornate finish to the overall inside appearance of your windows.

 The inside can also be finished in our beautiful selection of woodgrain foils, and in a different colour to the outside.
 Timberlook can blend seamlessly with existing decor or fit right into a new scheme

 Concealed Trickle Ventilation

-Unique to the Timberlook is a dual setting for night ventilation and high security is built in.
-The espganolette and striker provide an effective, secure locking system with a smooth closing action.
-As a Secured by Design approved product, it meets PAS024:2012 with ease and is perfect for flush fitting windows.
+Unique to the Timberlook is a dual setting for night ventilation and high security is built-in.
+The espaganolette and striker provide an effective, secure locking system with a smooth closing action.
+It features enhanced security that meets PAS24:2016 with ease and is perfect for flush fitting windows.

 Timberlook Flush Sash windows come with contemporary handles as standard, but can be enhanced with Premium Regency furniture – this includes a dummy stay, monkey-tail window handle, and a teardrop handle.
 They are all available in a choice of finishes and feature built-in security like key-locking handles, sash locks, and child safety restrictors.
 The antique black Premium Regency furniture enhances that authentic appearance of a traditional wooden window.